bestselfcoaching

 • Start by picking one thing you want to or should be doing but, for whatever reason, are feeling unmotivated.

 • Stubbornly refuse to ask yourself the age-old, rational, yet highly un-motivating questions mentioned above.
-Asking ourselves the wrong questions, we end up reciting excuses, often leading to inaction or guilt.

-• Instead, focus on two more positive and motivating questions addressing why you want to do something creating a list to get you to argue in favor of doing the task.
+• Instead, focus on two more positive and motivating questions addressing why you want to do something, creating a list to get you to argue in favor of doing the task.

 • The reasons should be timely, compelling, and personal.